 MEng Aerospace Engineering with Study Abroad

-This four-year degree combines years one, two and four of our MEng Aerospace Engineering degree with the chance to spend your third year at an English-speaking university overseas.
+This four-year degree combines years one, two and four of our MEng Aerospace Engineering with the chance to spend your third year at an English-speaking partner university abroad.

-Years one and two cover underpinning material organised into three streams:
+The first two years cover underpinning material organised into three streams: